menu_open

 Expand filters

-Expand on location filters to include things like location distance, location price, and user's diet restrictions, and taking into account places that require reservations.
+Expand on location filters to include things like location distance, location price, user's diet restrictions.
+We'd need to also consider that places that require reservations don't get queued.